-In intergenerational economic terms, this is the only correct way of using the non-renewable assets of the country, and it is encouraging that other countries are looking to the Norwegian model.
+In intergenerational economic terms, this is the only correct way of using the non-renewable assets of the country.
+It is encouraging that other countries are looking to the Norwegian model.

 In most developing countries, like most of Africa, there is no consideration for future generations.
-The wealth of non-renewable resources such as gold, platinum and diamonds are used in today’s budgets with little thought that this wealth could one day not be there and should not be spent now.
+The wealth of non-renewable resources such as gold, platinum, and diamonds are used in today’s budgets.
+This is with little thought that this wealth could one day not be there and should not be spent now.

-The wealth inherited from previous generations is thus used to finance an unsustainable level of consumption.
+The wealth inherited from previous generations is used to finance an unsustainable level of consumption.